elastic/integrations/packages/lmd/docs/README.md

 **_Note_**: In the Machine Learning app, these configurations are available only when data exists that matches the query specified in the [lmd-ml file](https://github.com/elastic/integrations/blob/main/packages/lmd/kibana/ml_module/lmd-ml.json#L10).

 You can also enable detection rules to alert on Lateral Movement activity in your environment, based on anomalies flagged by the above ML jobs.
-These rules are available as part of the Detection Engine <ADD MORE INFO FOR SPECIFICALLY IDENTIFYING THESE RULES>.
+These rules are available as part of the Detection Engine, and can be found using the tag `Use Case: Lateral Movement Detection`.
 See this [documentation](https://www.elastic.co/guide/en/security/current/prebuilt-rules-management.html#load-prebuilt-rules) for more information on importing and enabling the rules.

 ### Install ProblemChild package to detect malicious processes